digitaldrummerj/old.digitaldrummerj.github.io/_posts/2016/2016-09-01-ionic-v2-setup-windows.md

 title: "Ionic v2 - How to setup on Windows"
 published: true
 categories: [ionic]
-date: 2016-08-14 06:00
+date: 2016-09-01 06:00
 excerpt: |

-    If you are like me and just starting to work with the [Ionic Framework Version 2](http://www.ionicframework.com) and don't already have a machine setup to do Android, iOS, Node, etc development then many of the guides out there leave out a number of steps that you need to do in order to get everything working.
+    In order to work with the Ionic framework version 2 there is a bit of software installs and configuration that needs to happen in order to deploy to devices.
+However, many of the guides out there leave out a number of steps that tripped me up when I first started using Ionic.

+    This guide will go through all of the steps needed for deploying to an Android device using a Windows machine.
+Note that deploying to an iOS device requires a Mac.

-    It is really easy to get everything working though once you know the steps.
-Since I am a Windows user and love to automate work that is easily repeatable, I used  [Chocolatey](http://www.chocolatey.org) and [Boxstarter](http://www.boxstarter.org) to automate the setup for the Ionic Framework.
+    Since I love to automate setup work so that I can easily repeat it, we will be using [Chocolatey](http://www.chocolatey.org) and [Boxstarter](http://www.boxstarter.org) for all of the installs and configurations.

-    On Windows, you will only be able to setup Android development.
-Apple requires a Mac in order to do iOS development.
 ---

+{% assign imagedir = "/images/ionic2-windows/" | prepend: site.baseurl | prepend: site.url %}

-If you are like me and just starting to work with the [Ionic Framework Version 2](http://www.ionicframework.com) and don't already have a machine setup to do Android, iOS, Node, etc development then many of the guides out there leave out a number of steps that you need to do in order to get everything working.
+In order to work with the Ionic framework version 2 there is a bit of software installs and configuration that needs to happen in order to deploy to devices.
+However, many of the guides out there leave out a number of steps that tripped me up when I first started using Ionic.

+This guide will go through all of the steps needed for deploying to an Android device using a Windows machine.
+Note that deploying to an iOS device requires a Mac.

-It is really easy to get everything working though once you know the steps.
-Since I am a Windows user and love to automate work that is easily repeatable, I used  [Chocolatey](http://www.chocolatey.org) and [Boxstarter](http://www.boxstarter.org) to automate the setup for the Ionic Framework.
+Since I love to automate setup work so that I can easily repeat it, we will be using [Chocolatey](http://www.chocolatey.org) and [Boxstarter](http://www.boxstarter.org) for all of the installs and configurations.

-On Windows, you will only be able to setup Android development.
-Apple requires a Mac in order to do iOS development.
+* TOC
+{:toc}

 ## Software to be installed